ory/kratos/docs/docs/concepts/identity-data-model.md

 - The phone number for enabling SMS 2FA
 - ...

-ORY Kratos' JSON Schema Vocabulary Extension can be used within a property:
+Ory Kratos' JSON Schema Vocabulary Extension can be used within a property:

 ```json
 {